 With 8 children, 17 grandchildren and 12 great-grandchildren, Joana Ferreira Brito, from Piauí, is a real fighter.
 At the age of 78, "Dona" Noca, as she is affectionately called by her family and neighbors in Vila da Ressaca, where she has lived for three decades, confides, with an unexpected smile, the longing for a large part of the family who have chosen to move away from the mining site and the community.
 "Nowadays, only one of my girls still lives with me.
 My other grandchildren and great-grandchildren moved to Altamira and Piauí".

 FROM STONES TO SCISSORS

-When Laurindo Antônio Costa moved from Maranhão to Vila da Ressaca, 35 years ago, also seeking for fortune, many of his fellows were unaware of the concern he had with his looks.
-As much as possible, while mining, he did not neglect his appearence.
+When Laurindo Antônio Costa moved from Maranhão to Vila da Ressaca 35 years ago, also seeking fortune, many of his fellow workers were unaware of the concern he had with his looks.
+As much as possible, while mining, he did not neglect his appearance.
 "I cared about my looks and was persistent", "Seu" Lauro, as he is known among current clients, admits.
 At 78, the first gold miner in Ressaca and former owner of a grocery store in the village now earns his living as a barber.

 Fish transposition at the Belo Monte Hydroelectric Power Plant

 (seria bom revisar o SRT do video – tem itens que podemos melhorar e usamos “fish transposition system” e não “fish passage” nas traduções